ondrolexa/trichess/README.md

     pip install -r requirements.txt

+For developemenmt setup, use:

+    pip install -r requirements_dev.txt

 ## :rocket: How to run

 In the moment you can use command line to test engine.
 To show board coords: